Chromite: Stratiform deposits

 Stratiform deposits are formed as large sheet-like bodies, usually formed in layered mafic to ultramafic igneous complexes.
 This type of deposit is used to obtain 98% of the worldwide chromite reserves.

 Stratiform deposits are typically seen to be of Precambrian in age and are found in cratons.
 The mafic to ultramafic igneous provinces that these deposits are formed in were likely intruded into continental crust, which may have contained granites or gneisses.
 The shapes of these intrusions are described as tabular or funnel-shaped.
 The tabular intrusions were placed in the form of sills with the layering of these intrusions being parallel.
 Examples of these tabular intrusions can be seen in the Stillwater Igneous Complex and Bird River.
 The funnel-shaped intrusions are seen to be dipping towards the center of the intrusion.
 This gives the layers in this intrusion a syncline formation.
 Examples of this type of intrusion can be seen in the Bushveld Igneous Complex and the Great Dyke.

 Chromite can be seen in stratiform deposits as multiple layers which consist of chromitite.
-Thicknesses for these layers range between 1 cm to 1 m.
+Thicknesses for these layers range between 1 cm and 1 m.
 Lateral depths can reach lengths of 70 km.
 Chromitite is the main rock in these layers, with 50–95% of it being made of chromite and the rest being composed of olivine, orthopyroxene, plagioclase, clinopyroxene, and the various alteration products of these minerals.
 An indication of water in the magma is determined by the presence of brown mica.